wp-plugins/si-contact-form/trunk/readme.txt

 == Changelog ==

+= 2.7 =
+- (27 Jun 2010) - Added file attachment feature, see here for details: http://wordpress.org/support/topic/416371
+- Added setting: "Enable users to send HTML code in the textarea extra field types."(off by default).
+- Added setting: "Enable sender information in E-mail footer."(on by default).
 - Added HTML anchor tags to bring focus to the form when used on a page with lots of content before the form.

 = 2.6.5 =